Alamantus/Dialogger/README.md

 - **Branch** - A switch/case list for previously set variables.
 Click the `+`
     to add more cases and the `-` to remove (from the bottom).
 - **Set** - Name and set a variable.
-- **Node** - ???
-This is identical to Text, so I'm not sure why it's here.
+- **Node** - Does nothing but behaves like Text.
+Best to just ignore it.

 After creating a node, click and drag from the green semicircle of the node to another node's red semicircle to connect them.
 You can change which node an